thechaoskrys/codefellows-ops102/classreading5.md

 - linux is kind of a descendent of Unix.
 It is designed to function similarly.

 ## Things I want to know more about
+- I would like to understand the entirety of this topic a bit more.